crs4/life_monitor/faq.md

 # FAQ

-## Which external accounts are connected with my LifeMonitor account?
+## Which external accounts are linked with my LifeMonitor account?

 1. Go to your [profile page](https://api.lifemonitor.eu/profile) on the LifeMonitor web application.